eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 **Schema migration note**: studies produced by older plugin versions used a single `units_per_year` field (hours per year only) without an explicit activity unit.
 The `scripts/migrate_alaqs.py` tool upgrades legacy `.alaqs` files in place, renames `units_per_year` to `annual_activity`, adds the `activity_unit` column to `shapes_point_sources`, and reports any source pinned to an emission-factor row that has since been deprecated.
 See `documents/AUXILIARY_MATERIAL.md` for the v2 schema reference.

 **Stationary IC Engine sources** are a v2 addition (category 6) and use `hr` as the activity unit (engine operating hours per year).
-Available types include diesel and natural-gas reciprocating engines at three power tiers (<50 kW, 50 to 500 kW, >500 kW); pick the type that matches the rated power of the engine on site.
+Available types are diesel reciprocating engines at two power tiers: `>600 hp` (split further into *Prechamber* and *Open-Chamber* combustion types, per AP-42 §3.4) and `<600 hp`.
+Pick the type that matches the rated power and combustion chamber of the engine on site.

 #### [Area sources](#area-sources)